-shall be punishable by imprisonment for a term of twelve to fifteen years, with deprivation of the right to occupy certain positions or engage in certain activities for a term of ten to fifteen years, with or without confiscation of property.
+shall be punishable by imprisonment for a term of 12 to 15 years, with deprivation of the right to occupy certain positions or engage in certain activities for a term of 10 to 15 years, with or without confiscation of property.

-- Some of the proceedings contain qualification of the act under a cumulative set of crimes under the following articles of the CCU: in particular, most often, the cumulative qualification was under part one of Article 111-2 of the CCU ("Aiding the aggressor state"), namely in 4 cases; part two of Article 111 of the CCU ("High treason") 1 case; under part 1 of Article 111 of the CCU, part one of Article 258-3 of the CCU ("Creation of a terrorist group or terrorist organisation"), part two of Article 260 of the CCU ("Creation of unlawful paramilitary or armed formations") 1 case; - There is a broad interpretation of "holding a position in a law enforcement agency" within part 7;
+- Some of the proceedings contain qualification of the act under a cumulative set of crimes under the following articles of the CCU: in particular, most often, the cumulative qualification was under Part 1 of Article 111-2 of the CCU ("Aiding the aggressor state"), namely in 4 cases; Part 2 of Article 111 of the CCU ("High treason") 1 case; under part 1 of Article 111 of the CCU, Part 1 of Article 258-3 of the CCU ("Creation of a terrorist group or terrorist organisation"), Part 2 of Article 260 of the CCU ("Creation of unlawful paramilitary or armed formations") 1 case; - There is a broad interpretation of "holding a position in a law enforcement agency" within Part 7;

-Example: during March-May 2022, the person voluntarily agreed to take the position of director in an illegal body with law enforcement and law enforcement functions, the state unitary enterprise of the LPR "Svatovo forestry".54 The question arises as to the qualification of the act, since in a similar case, an assistant forester, who also held a senior position in the Balakliia Forestry State Enterprise, was convicted under part 5 of Article 111-1 of the CCU55.
+Example: during March-May 2022, the person voluntarily agreed to take the position of director in an illegal body with law enforcement and law enforcement functions, the state unitary enterprise of the LPR "Svatovo forestry".
+The question arises as to the qualification of the act, since in a similar case, an assistant forester, who also held a senior position in the Balakliia Forestry State Enterprise, was convicted under Part 5 of Article 111-1 of the CCU.

-As in part five, there is a trend of appeals against verdicts by both the prosecution and the defence: one of the verdicts was changed for the worse following an appeal by the prosecutor (the changes concerned the imposition of additional punishments)56;
+As in Part 5, there is a trend of appeals against verdicts by both the prosecution and the defence: one of the verdicts was changed for the worse following an appeal by the prosecutor (the changes concerned the imposition of additional punishments);

-54 Verdict in case No. 712/5188/24 of 29.08.2024: https://reyestr.court.gov.ua/Review/121287067
+Verdict in case No. 712/5188/24 of 29.08.2024: https://reyestr.court.gov.ua/Review/121287067